tomatolog/manticore/docs/3_indexing/xmlpipe2_data_source.rst

    set.

 -  sphinx:schema
--  Optional element, must either occur as the very f.html child of sphinx:docset, or never occur at all.
+-  Optional element, must either occur as the very first child of sphinx:docset, or never occur at all.
 Declares the document schema.
    Contains field and attribute declarations.
 If present, overrides per-source settings from the configuration file.